 That’s why Sonoco has produced a new eBook: 20 Questions Commonly Asked About Packaging Sustainability, Materials, Labeling and Recycling.
 In it we detail 20 need-to-knows about sustainable packaging considerations and terminology.

-Laura Rowell, Sonoco’s Former Director of Global Sustainability, explains more.
+Scott Byrne, Sonoco’s Assistant Director, Global Sustainability, explains more.

 Why is sustainable packaging such a hot topic?